 .
 You are otherwise too distracted and physically hampered by your armor for Spellcasting

 A cantrip is a spell that can be cast at will, without using a spell slot and without being prepared in advance.
 Repeated practice has fixed the spell in the caster’s mind and infused the caster with the magic needed to produce the Effect

 tag: ritual.
 Such a spell can be cast following the normal rules for Spellcasting

 , or the spell can be cast as a ritual.
 The ritual version of a spell takes 10 minutes longer to cast than normal.
 It also doesn’t expend a spell slot, which means the ritual version of a spell can’t be cast at a higher level.

 as a ritual, a Spellcaster

-Each spell description begins with a block of information, including the spell’s name, level, school of magic, Casting Time
+Each spell description begins with a block of information, including the spell’s name, level, School of Magic

 , range, Components